 Since Eton's first Music Scholar, Francis Grier - now a professional composer, organist and pianist - left the school in 1972, more than 138 choral, organ, instrumental and music awards have been won by Eton boys, several to conservatoires and many to Oxford and Cambridge.

-The choir has made several CDs which are on sale in the Music Schools (click here for details) and the Eton Gift Shop.
+The choir has made several CDs which are on sale in the Music Schools (click here for details).

 Lower Chapel Choir